ethereum/portal-blog/pages/posts/roadmap-2024.md

     - \> 10 apps/light clients have replaced third party centralized RPC providers with Portal Network.

 - **Objective 2: Portal Network is widely considered critical Ethereum infrastructure**
-    - Key result 1: Portal mode is available is most Ethereum execution clients, either enablign them to aggressively prune their local data or to accelerate their sync times.
+    - Key result 1: Portal mode is available is most Ethereum execution clients, either enabling them to aggressively prune their local data or to accelerate their sync times.

 - **Objective 3: Portal Network is supporting major new developments for Ethereum**

-    - Key result 1: Portal Network serves data enabling e.g. stateless clients, SNARKified EVM, or other substantial Ethereum upgrades from the protocol roadmap.
+    - Key result 1: Portal Network serves data enabling e.g. stateless clients, SNARKified EVM, Verkle trees, or other substantial Ethereum upgrades from the protocol roadmap.

 - **Objective 4: Portal developers ship major new features that change how normal users interact with Ethereum**

     - Key result 1: Portal team have beta implementations of canonical transaction index network

-    - Key result 2: Portal team have agreed and begun to implement a design for a two-way bridge to Ethereum to enable transaction forwarding from Poral --> Ethereum
+    - Key result 2: Portal team have agreed and begun to implement a design for a two-way bridge to Ethereum to enable transaction forwarding from Portal --> Ethereum

 ## Where are we now?

-The Portal Network has existed for 5 years, during which time there have been substantial course corrections and redesigns in response tothe evolving wider Ethereum landscape.
-Today, Portal Network is not widely used, but it is on the precipice of launching highly impactful infrastructure that will benefit large parts of the Ethereum ecosystem.
+The Portal Network has existed for 5 years, during which time there have been substantial course corrections and redesigns in response to the evolving wider Ethereum landscape.
+Today, Portal Network actively deploying infrastructure that will benefit large parts of the Ethereum ecosystem.
 2024 is expected to be a pivotal year, where we focus on moving what were previously R&D projects into production and focusing on growing adoption for our core features: the History network, State network and Beacon network.

 In the first instance, users will be expected to run Portal clients to expose a subset of Ethereum RPC methods.
-The list of methods will grow steadily over the first half of 2024 until almost all of the `eth` namespace methods can be served from Portal data. however, we also intend to collaborate with Ethereum client teams to help them to implement the Portal specification directly in existing execution clients, circumventing the need to run additional clients.
+The list of methods will grow steadily over the first half of 2024 until almost all of the `eth` namespace methods can be served from Portal data.
+However, we also intend to collaborate with Ethereum client teams to help them to implement the Portal specification directly in existing execution clients, circumventing the need to run additional clients.

 ## How did we get here?